3meters/proxiweb/config/readme.md

-Copy config.template.json to config.json
+Copy config.js.template to config.js

-Edit config.json to suit your config
+Edit config.js to suit your configuration.
+If pointing to the staging service over the internet, you don't need to to change anything.

-config.template.json is shared by git
+config.js.template is shared by git.

-config.json is installation-specific, and ignored by git
+config.js is installation-specific, and ignored by git.